People of Color

 November 16, 2019

-Full Report Interventions to build capacity of the HIV healthcare workforce: Lessons learned from practice transformation projects in California October 30, 2019 The HIV care workforce is facing a shortage of providers.
-This guide provides an overview of two safety-net clinics in California that aimed to improve HIV care workforce capacity and patient access to […]
+The HIV care workforce is facing a shortage of providers.
+This guide provides an overview of two safety-net clinics in California that aimed to improve HIV care workforce capacity and patient access to care as part of a national demonstration project.
+The guide features a description of the key components of each clinic’s model and […]

 Read More